samfisherirl/Pulovers-Macro-Creator-for-AHKv2/README.md

 - this runs Pulover on ahkv1
 - Conversion happens in IDE, saving the code output hasn't been tested but will be.
 - function-call converts to v2 with ahkv2converter
-- autogui has custom code posted in the changes_of_note folder
 - works with embedded ahk exe's from ahkconverter, you do not need ahkv1 or v2, hypothetically this should run portably